ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.netatmo/README.md

 Please make sure to configure your limits that they respect https://dev.netatmo.com/guideline#rate-limits (and have in mind that these limits also exist for ALL USERS if you do not use an own ID/Secret)

+## Usage
+The adapter should query all device types that you enabled in the configuration.
+If you change this you need to Re-Do the "Authenticate with Netatmo".

+The adapter then creates states with data of the devices and extra "event" states for the devices that support this.
+To receive these events you need to choose the iot Instance and add a pro Cloud Account (see above).

+Some devices are initialized with the latest event per type (if it happened in the last time), e.g. the cameras.
+For other device types (e.g. smoke/co2 sensors) the events are not pre-filled from the past and these states will be filled as soon as the next event is received.

+### Special note for iDiamant/Bubendorff Roller shutters
+The Netatmo API do not provide real time data for changes to the roller shutter devices.
+This means that the data are polled defined in the polling interval.
+This basically means that the data will not be accurate in real time when the rollershutter are controller directly or via the Netatmo App.

+When the devices are controlled via the adapter, it will update the values 2s and 17s after the controlling so that the data could be more up-to-date.

+Depending on the device The target position can be set to any number between 0% and 100% OR only to 0% or 100% (and -1 for stop).
+But for these actions also the convenient buttons open, close and stop can be used.

 ## sendTo support

 ### setAway